โ† Back to Money & Banking

 The Wealth Gap Machine

-Since 2008, the wealth of the top 1% has grown by over $30 trillion.
-The bottom 50% has seen their real purchasing power decline.
-This isn't a coincidence โ€” it's the Cantillon Effect working exactly as predicted.
-New money flows to asset owners first, inflating asset prices.
-By the time it reaches wages, prices have already adjusted upward.
+Since 2008, the wealth of the top 1% has grown by roughly $30 trillion (Federal Reserve Distributional Financial Accounts), while the bottom 50% has seen far smaller real gains.
+The Cantillon Effect is one mechanism that helps explain this: new money tends to flow to asset owners first, inflating asset prices, so by the time it reaches wages, prices have often already adjusted upward.

 Bitcoin's Fair Distribution